 Caracas / Santa Elena de Uairén

-From Caracas, a flight to Santa Elena de Uairén grants us spectacular views of the dramatic sheer-walled mesas, snaking rivers, and innumerable waterfalls we will explore in the days ahead.
+From Caracas, a flight to Santa Elena de Uairén grants spectacular views of the dramatic sheer-walled mesas, snaking rivers, and innumerable waterfalls you’ll discover in the days ahead.

-Our trek begins in the native Pemon village of Paraitepui and brings us across the Gran Sabana grasslands with the majestic silhouette of Roraima rising before us—a breathtaking landscape that was the inspiration for Sir Arthur Conan Doyle’s The Lost World.
-A steep ascent through cloud forest alive with tumbling waterfalls leads to Roraima’s summit plateau, where we enjoy two full days to explore this extraordinary environment of caverns, rock gardens, swirling mists, bizarre sandstone formations, and intriguing endemic botanical wonders.
-One of our options is a round-trip hike to Punto Triple, the intersection of the Venezuela, Guyana, and Brazil borders.
-A steep descent brings us to the Rio Tek, and on the following day, we hike to the village of Paraitepui for a transfer back to Santa Elena.
+Beginning in the native Pemon village of Paraitepui, our trek brings you across the Gran Sabana grasslands with the majestic silhouette of Roraima rising above the treetops.
+Our steep ascent through cloud forest alive with tumbling waterfalls leads to Roraima’s summit plateau, where you’ll have two full days to explore this extraordinary environment of caverns, bizarre sandstone formations, and intriguing plants found nowhere else on earth.
+One of our options is a unique hike to Punto Triple at the sky-high intersection of the Venezuela, Guyana, and Brazil borders.

 River Expedition to Angel Falls / Canaima

-Another fantastic flight brings us to Uruyen, a Pemon settlement in the heart of Canaima National Park.
-Boarding curiaras (motorized dugouts), we navigate rivers contouring the base of Auyantepui (8,068'), with hundreds of waterfalls tracing its pink sandstone walls.
-Heading upstream, we reach the ethereal setting of Angel Falls, cascading a sheer 2,607 feet from the summit of Auyantepui.
-A walk through lush jungle brings us to a natural pool at the base of the falls.
-Heading downriver to Ucaima, we enjoy an excursion to Canaima Lagoon before departing Caracas on Day 16.
+From a Pemon village in Canaima National Park, we’ll board curiaras (motorized dugouts) and navigate rivers contouring the base of Auyantepui (8,068’), with hundreds of waterfalls tracing its pink sandstone walls.
+Heading upstream, we reach the ethereal setting of Angel Falls, cascading a sheer 2,607 feet.
+A walk through lush jungle brings you to a natural pool at the base of the falls.
+Downriver to Ucaima, you’ll enjoy an excursion to Canaima Lagoon before departing Caracas on Day 16.